 My name is Aidan and I am a composer.
 I was born in Australia and was raised in my parents' restaurant in Sydney before moving to Scotland at age 4.
-I started learning music on my fluorescent green recorder at age 6 (which I have sadly since lost) and then went on to learn the saxophone, piano and double bass, all of which I performed on as a student at the Junior Royal Conservatoire of Scotland.
+I started learning music on my fluorescent green recorder at age 6 and then went on to learn the saxophone, piano and double bass, all of which I performed on as a student at the Junior Royal Conservatoire of Scotland.
 It was here where I came to realise I preferred writing music than playing it and began learning to compose with Audrey McPherson.
 I then went on to study composition at the RCS with Dr Gordon McPherson and Dr Stuart Macrae.
-I am now working towards a PhD exploring the creative potential of working-classness in a folio of new interdisciplinary compositions with Dr Michael Wolters and Joe Cutler at the Royal Birmingham Conservatoire.
+I have recently completed a PhD exploring the creative potential of embodying working-classness in a folio of new interdisciplinary compositions with professors Joe Cutler and Michael Wolters at the Royal Birmingham Conservatoire, where I now work as a Visiting Lecturer.

 I have had the pleasure of working with a wide range of organisations including the Orkest de Ereprijs, BBC Scottish Symphony Orchestra, the Glasgow Barons Orchestra, the Riot Ensemble, Psappha Ensemble, Thallein Ensemble, and The Edinburgh Quartet.
 I have also worked with world-renowned performers Sinae Lee, Pascal Gallois, Milos Milivojevik, traditional singer/songwriter Ainsley Hamill, and conductors Jessica Cottis and Paul MacAlindin.